Gathering Data

 Segmentation 1

-Always goes to UME
+Always goes to UMe

 Segmentation 2

-Often goes to UME
+Often goes to UMe

 Segmentation 3